My Favorite Docker Setup for Django Development

 but we won’t rely on port 8000 for development or deployment.
 And, lastly, we

-statement.
-That statement mentions a uwsgi.ini
+run uwsgi with a CMD statement.
+That statement mentions a uwsgi.ini file.

 What’s in that?